-But don't be intimidated.
+That being said, don't be intimidated.
 A large proportion of squeaks are caused by friction: wood rubbing against metal.
 Specifically, this wood-against-metal sound is coming from one or more nails pushing in and out of the nail hole.

-Because stairs get a lot of traffic, it is inevitable--and natural--that nails will begin to loosen from the wood.
+Since stairs get a lot of traffic, it is inevitable--and natural--that nails will begin to loosen from the wood.

 Best Stair Fixes: From Hopeless to Heroic

 - Re-Nailing: Hammering down the same loose nails in their same places is pointless.
 This fix may work for only a very short period of time--even as little as a few hours.
 The reason is that the squeaky nail has already formed a hole in the wood that is too large for the nail.
-So hammering it down will not help much.
+Hammering it down will not help much.

 - Stair Runners: Sisal, rubber, or carpet stair runners are mainly a sound blocker.
 You will still hear the squeak but it will be less pronounced.

 - Solid Stair Covers: Wood "caps" that you cut to size and fit over your stair tread and runner do a fairly good job of eliminating squeaks.
 For one, like the stair runners, they act as sound-proofing elements.
 Mainly, though, they act as a bridge, redistributing the walker's weight across the width of the stair tread.

 - Screws and Wedges: The ultimate solution--short of rebuilding your stairs--is to secure loose treads to the stringers with screws.
 This is supplemented by forcing small wedges between treads and stringers from underneath.
 This method is detailed below.

 Above The Stairs